ElektraInitiative/libelektra/src/plugins/spec/README.md

 - Key is required but does not exist
   - In this case an `error` is appended to the `parent key`
-- Key is in specification but does not exist in any other namespace
-  - Just append an info to the `parent key`
 - Key has default but does not exist
   - In this case the key is created